jonlpersson/ed-latimore/site/_products/more-detail-than-summaries-less-time-than-reading-book.md

           to kill.
 He explores the innate human resistance to killing one's own species and how military training overcomes this through conditioning techniques.
+      - heading: '"Thinking in Bets" By Annie Duke'
+        text: >-
+          Professional poker player Annie Duke outlines an approach to decision-making that she has developed through years of competing in high-stakes poker tournaments.
+Duke argues that in an uncertain world, where luck plays a role, we should view most decisions as bets rather than definitive statements or predictions.
+Instead of focusing too much on being right or wrong, we should think probabilistically, embrace uncertainty, and examine our beliefs and opinions as hypotheses to be tested.
 ---